cleverlight/lightenna/_posts/blog/2021-02-19-terraform-integration-exercises.md

     * Output a URL that allows you to test you Node.js application from a browser.

 {% if include.pres %}Note: {% endif %}
-This exercise is much more substantial than previous exercises.
+This exercise is highly dependent upon the Cloud you're using to provision resources and has been written with Microsoft Azure in mind.
+It's also much more substantial than previous exercises.
 Please take it slowly, code a couple of lines then test and iterate, refactor as needed.

 The solution to the 'container hosting' exercise is composed of both [a Terraform solution](https://github.com/lightenna/devops-workstream/tree/master/terraform/tutorial/12-container-hosting), [a Docker solution](https://github.com/lightenna/devops-workstream/tree/master/docker/tutorial/06-dockerfile-cloud-hosting) is available as part of our open-source [Devops-Workstream](https://github.com/lightenna/devops-workstream/).

+## Exercise: build and connect to a Kubernetes cluster
+* Provision Kubernetes cluster
+* Download a local Kubeconfig file
+    * Store in `~/.kube`
+        * The default file used by `kubectl` is `~/.kube/config
+    * If using an alternative file name, perhaps because you've already got Kube configurations set up on your machine, set up a KUBECONFIG environment variable to temporarily point at the right filename.
+        * e.g. `export KUBECONFIG=~/.kube/azure-aks-kubeconfig`
+        * If exported in a script file, the environment variable will only be available to commands run in that script file.
+        * If exported at a (Linux) command prompt, the environment variable will only be available during that session.
+* Connect to cluster using `kubectl`
+    * List nodes that make up the cluster
+        * `kubectl get nodes`
+    * List available pods
+        * `kubectl get pods`

+{% if include.pres %}Note: {% endif %}
+Again, this exercise is highly dependent upon the Cloud you're using to provision resources and has been written with Microsoft Azure in mind.

+The solution to the 'kubernetes cluster' exercise is available as [a set of Terraform manifests](https://github.com/lightenna/devops-workstream/tree/master/terraform/tutorial/13-azure-aks) is available as part of our open-source [Devops-Workstream](https://github.com/lightenna/devops-workstream/).

 ---